-- cats visiting in the yard;
+- Cats visiting in the yard

-- new animal added to the household or new family member;
+- New animal added to the household or new family member

-- problems with a member of the household;
+- Problems with a member of the household

-- problems with another animal;
+- Problems with another animal

-- moving or remodeling or
+- Moving or remodeling

 To prevent spraying problems from starting in the first place, all cats in the household should be spayed or neutered before the age of six months.
 After spraying has begun, having the cat spayed or neutered is still effective in stopping this behavior in 90% of male cats and 95% of female cats, regardless of age or experience.

 A new approach to the treatment of spraying problems is the use of Feliway, an environmental spray that contains a synthetic chemical that mimics the scent found in the gland near the lips of cats (the facial pheromones).
 It is available through veterinary clinics and in WHS' Animal Antics store.
 Feliway is sprayed directly on spots that have been previously sprayed by the cat and washed with water.
-(If the spot is on upholstery, it will have to be cleaned with a strong enzymatic cleaner and a piece of fabric sprayed with Feliway can be placed on top of it).
+(If the spot is on upholstery, it will have to be cleaned with a strong enzymatic cleaner, such as Simple Solution®, and a piece of fabric sprayed with Feliway can be placed on top of it).
 When the cat returns to the area to freshen up his mark, he sniffs the Feliway and gets the message that this spot has already been marked facially.
 When the directions for the use of this product have been carefully followed, it has proven to be very effective in reducing and eliminating the motivation for spraying.

 If all else fails...a drug that has also been recently introduced for use in cats, Buspirone, has been used with success in spraying cases involving territorial stress due to competition between cats in the home.
 Discuss this option with your veterinarian.